 The trend in the law is leaning toward allowing parents to sue for the wrongful death of an unborn child – at least in some particular scenarios.
 Some states have passed laws permitting such a cause of action while others have created this legal right through court decisions.
 Some reasons for allowing fetal wrongful death claims include:

 Under Georgia law, parents may sue for the wrongful death of an unborn child if the fetus reached the point of “quickening”.
 Unlike other states, which use the fetal “viability” standard in wrongful death claims, Georgia uses an earlier point in time during the pregnancy.
 According to multiple Georgia courts, “quickening” occurs sometime between the 10th week and the fourth month of pregnancy.

 Whether or not “quickening” has occurred includes several factors such as: whether the mother has felt the baby’s movement or whether the stage of pregnancy/fetal development was at a point where the mom could have felt movement.
 “Quickening” is determined on a case-by-case basis based on the particular evidence presented – and the issue is a fact that may need to be decided by a jury.
 “Quickening” includes any movement by the fetus, although it has to be movement felt by the mother in her womb – detection of a fetal heartbeat or movement on a sonogram is not enough.

-If your unborn baby has passed – or know someone who has suffered this terrible loss- due to the fault of another, contact the skilled Georgia wrongful death attorneys at Christopher Simon Attorney at Law.
+If your unborn baby has passed – or know someone who has suffered this terrible loss- due to the fault of another, contact the skilled Atlanta wrongful death attorneys at Christopher Simon Attorney at Law.
 We will fight for your family during this difficult time.